Complaint Handling

 Each and every intake received (whether it is a complaint or query) is considered in relation to the Human Right Act, 1981.
 It may be that your complaint or query could be better addressed by alternative agencies or support services, and the Commission will work to identify referrals to aid your efforts in resolving your question or complaint.

-If your particular complaint does not fall under the Human Rights Act, Officers will notify you and the complaint will be closed however, where appropriate, referrals will be provided to other agencies which may be better suited to assist in resolving the matter.
+If your complaint is not covered by the Human Rights Act, 1981, the Commission will notify you and the complaint will be closed.
+However, where appropriate, referrals will be provided, identifying agencies that may be better suited to assist you in resolving the issues identified.